petermax2/valgrind-parser/README.md

 ## What exactly is parsed?

 The parser reads from the file until it finds a valgrind suppression, starting with "{" and ending with "}".
-Everything else will be ignored.
+Everything outside the suppressions is ignored.